VioPTT: Violin Technique-Aware Transcription from Synthetic Data Augmentation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-While pitch and timing information remain fundamental in AMT, transcribing expressive nuances from different playing techniques is a crucial next step towards fine-grained music performance modeling.
-Here, we presented VioPTT, a light-weight end-to-end technique-aware transcription model for violin, and release MOSA-VPT, a high-quality synthetic violin playing technique dataset.
-In addition to exceeding the state-of-the-art in violin pitch and timing transcription, our model demonstrated high accuracy in transcribing playing technique in real-life performances despite training only from labeled synthetic data.
+While pitch and timing remain fundamental in AMT, modeling expressive nuances across playing techniques is essential for fine-grained performance transcription.
+We present VioPTT, a lightweight, technique-aware transcription model for violin, together with MOSA-VPT, a high-quality synthetic dataset for violin playing techniques.
+Our model achieves state-of-the-art performance in pitch and timing transcription and accurately recognizes playing techniques in real-world performances despite being trained only on synthetic data.
 This demonstrates the feasibility of using synthetic data as a proxy to technique annotations beyond single notes to obtain a richer and more nuanced transcription of expressive music performance.
-We envision our work to see applications in synthesis, performance analysis, and pedagogy.
-For future work, we aim to capitalize on our data synthesis approach to include more a wider variety techniques, as well as to extend the model to other bowed string instruments.
+Future work will extend our synthesis framework to a broader range of techniques and other bowed string instruments.